 However, something else we would recommend considering are finance options.
 Many of the major paddleboard manufacturers, including almost every company on our 2020 list, comes with finance options that make even expensive, premium SUPs far more affordable.
 With plans that typically range in three, nine, twelve, eighteen, and twenty four month options, you can turn a premium $1000 dollar plus SUP into something you’re paying off for as little as $50 dollars a month.
 As such, if price is your biggest constraint but you want something that offers higher performance, we definitely recommend checking out the finance options offered by the SUP company.

-Important Tips for Cheap/Entry-Level SUPs:
+Important Tips for Buying the Best Cheap SUPs:

 When it comes to a cheap/entry-level SUP, there are a few other major factors or tips to consider that will help you make the most out of your paddleboard.
 Whether you go with one of the SUPs on our list or buy one on your own, consider the following factors:

 - Good accessories go a long way.
 Some paddlers make the mistake of focusing only on their paddleboard, to the point that they will settle for subpar accessories to save money.
 This can be a mistake, as good accessories can do a lot in turning an average paddleboarding experience into a great one.
 A lighter paddle will save you energy, besides helping you maintain your balance better out on the water.
 A good backpack, especially with wheels, will help your gear stay organized and last longer as it protects it against the elements.
 A dual-chamber pump will often cut down the inflation time between 33% to 50% compared to a single-chamber pump.
 So, if you are looking to upgrade but want to save money, sometimes just upgrading a few accessories is more important than having to completely replace the paddleboard itself.